mnemonic6502/apitest/README.md

 Main source provision:
 - bascompins.sh for setup (see below)
-- db.out; a full db dump to populated with expected database, tables and values
+- db.out; a full db dump populated with database, tables and values expected by the valuemod.py app
 - restapi.py; Flask based rest api
-- valuemod.py;
+- valuemod.py app; selects and updates using psycopg2 to postgres

 Other scripts:
 - resetval.py           resets the db value back to zero
+- intsetval.py          set the initial db values, if not replaying the db.out dump during setup
 - testapp1statment.sh   simple loop that logs a number of value increments to a file, useful for testing curls to the api from more than one host